astralfrontier/megalos-roll20/src/sheet-page4.md

 Weapons
 -------

-"CD" means "Core Damage".
-This is the base damage for the weapon.
+"Core dmg" is your class/calling/roll base damage plus damage for the weapon.
 When you roll to attack with the weapon, it will output the Core Damage, +1 for each Aether Current die you set to "Throne Damage" if you are a Throne.

 Aether Current Dice
 -------------------